lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/begin_here_generate_traces.rst

 Manual Channel Alignment
 ---------------------------

+If the alignment between channels is already known, it can just be directly input here.
+The most common case is if multiple channels were images sequntially on a single camera so they already overlay perfectly in which case X offset, Y offset and Rotation Angle should be set to 0 and Scaling Factor should be set to 1.

 **Align Manually** - *alignManually* : Manually set the alignment between the multiple channels, If set to false the program will try to automatically find an alignment